Tapjoy/chore/README.md

 ```

 This job uses the included `Chore::Queues::SQS::Publisher` to remove the message from the queue once the job is completed.
-It also declares that the name of the queue it uses is `test_queue` seconds.
+It also declares that the name of the queue it uses is `test_queue`.

 Now that you've got a test job, if you wanted to publish to that job it's as simple as:
 ```ruby